openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

    eligible to purchase academic credit for the course.

 Follow the instructions to hold your card up to the webcam and position it in the frame.
-When you are ready to take the photo, click **Take Photo**.
+When you are ready to take the photo, select **Take Photo**.

 .. image:: /Images/Proctoring_SS_TakeIDPhoto.png
  :width: 600